johansonfelix/coronavirus-tracker/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [] Add Additional Templates w/ Examples
+- [] Add graphs and comparison mechanism
-- [] Add "components" document to easily copy & paste sections of the readme
+- [] Add reported number of deaths and recovered cases data
-- [] Multi-language Support
-    - [] Chinese
-    - [] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/johansonfelix/coronavirus-tracker/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>